cwbaker/forge/docs/reference/graph-functions.md

 function add_target( id, [target_prototype] )
 ~~~

-Create or return an existing target.
+Find an existing or create a new target.

-The `id` parameter specifies a target path that uniquely identifies the target to create or return.
-If `id` specifies a relative path then it is considered relative to the current working directory.
-If `id` is the empty string or nil then an anonymous target is created using a unique identifier to create a target in the current working directory.
+The `id` parameter specifies a target path that uniquely identifies the target to find or create.
+Relative paths are considered relative to the current working directory.
+If `id` is the empty string or nil then an anonymous target is created using an identifier unique within the current working directory.

 The `target_prototype` parameter specifies the target prototype to use when creating the target.
 It is an error for the same target to be created with more than one target prototype.
-If the _target_prototype_ parameter is omitted or nil then a target without any target prototype is created.
+If `target_prototype` is omitted or nil then a target without any target prototype is created.

 **Parameters:**

-- `id` the identifier of the target to create or find
+- `id` the identifier of the target to find or create (optional)
 - `target_prototype` the target prototype of the target to create (optional)

 **Returns:**

-The newly created or found target.
+The existing or newly created target identified by `id`.

 ### add_target_prototype